area9innovation/atest/deployment/README.md

 ECS on Fargate will be used to eventually run the desired container through the following components:
 - ECS Cluster
 - ECS Service on private subnets
-- ECS Task runing an nginx container
+- ECS Task running an nginx container

 #### RDS